Jump to:

 Available or current treatment guidelines

 Unfortunately, there is no cure for NF2.
 Treatment guidelines focus on early detection of tumors and appropriate treatment including surgical resection, chemotherapy, radiation therapy, and multidisciplinary rehabilitation.
+Treatment’s primary goal is preserving neurological function and quality of life.

 At different disease stages